Resources for students at Grinnell

 Probably the most common areas of graduate study among Economics majors are business and law.
 Many students are surprised to learn that neither business nor law schools have undergraduate course requirements.
 They accept students with all kinds of diverse backgrounds.
 Nevertheless, some courses in the Economic curriculum are especially useful in those disciplines.
 All business students must eventually take microeconomic theory (our ECN 280), in graduate school if not as an undergraduate.
 Microeconomics also comes up in law courses.
 Similarly, Financial and Managerial Accounting (286) and Corporate Finance (287) are useful to both law and business students.

-The starting point for a search about career options in the Career Development Office (http://new.grinnell.edu/about/offices-services/cdo).
-The Career Development offers an assortment of resources and assistance for you throughout your college years and beyond.
+The starting point for a search about career options in the CLS.
+The CLS offers an assortment of resources and assistance for you throughout your college years and beyond.
 Employment opportunities are available through Consortia, On-Campus Recruiters, and Resume Referrals from employers.
-Let the CDO help you with your job search.
+Let the CLS help you with your job search.

 Graduate School Information

-- The CDO offers assistance with your graduate and professional school planning and application in order to provide you with a basis for selecting the school that best meets your goals and needs.
+- The CLS offers assistance with your graduate and professional school planning and application in order to provide you with a basis for selecting the school that best meets your goals and needs.